 WHAT IS THE RELATIONSHIP BETWEEN THE HOST AND THE RESIDENT?

 Hosts and Residents are neighbors and friends first.
 Both parties agree upon a customized code of conduct based on their specific needs and preferences.
 And, both Hosts and Residents enter into contractual agreements with Facing Homelessness.

 Facing Homelessness, a 501(c)(3) in Seattle, WA retains ownership of the BLOCK Homes.

 DO RESIDENTS PAY RENT?

-We anticipate that residents will pay rent on a sliding scale, based on income and length of residency.
-Rent paid to Facing Homelessness will support the construction of additional BLOCK Homes and cover maintenance costs of existing BLOCK Homes.
+Residents do not currently pay rent.
+As the project grows, we anticipate that residents will begin to pay rent on a sliding scale.
+Rent could support the construction of additional BLOCK Homes and cover maintenance costs of existing BLOCK Homes.

 HOW MUCH DOES A BLOCK HOME COST TO BUILD, AND HOW ARE THEY FUNDED?

 Material costs for BLOCK Homes range between $25,000 and $30,000.
 All construction labor for the first four homes is provided pro-bono by Turner Construction.
 This project is a grassroots initiative, funded entirely by compassionate community.
 Please donate!